nooriaali9/B-Tree/README.md

 # B-Tree
 This project involves implementing a dynamic index structure, specifically the B+Tree, to enable fast data retrieval without exhaustive database table searches.
+The B+Tree is a balanced tree structure, with internal nodes directing searches and leaf nodes containing pointers to data entries.
+The implementation requires handling split and merge logic for dynamic growth and shrinking of the tree.
+The provided BPlusTree classes contain the required API, with the option to add helper functions and member variables to realize the functionality.
+The assumption is that unique integers serve as keys, with simulated disk pages using two node types and the MAX_FANOUT parameter.